Terny, Sumy Oblast

-Terny (Терни, Терны) is an urban-type settlement in Romny Raion of Sumy Oblast in Ukraine.
+Terny (Терни, Терны) is a rural settlement in Romny Raion of Sumy Oblast in Ukraine.
 It is located on the banks of the Tern, a tributary of the Sula in the drainage basin of the Dnieper.
 Terny belongs to Nedryhailiv settlement hromada, one of the hromadas of Ukraine.
 Population:

+History

 Until 18 July 2020, Terny belonged to Nedryhailiv Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Sumy Oblast to five.
 The area of Nedryhailiv Raion was merged into Romny Raion.